Francis-Ibarrientos/iO_Sphere_loyalty_scheme/prism_plus_SQL_database_query.md

+> [!IMPORTANT] Script was written to function in Google BigQuery for a non-public database from iO Sphere.
+DO NOT RUN IN GITHUB!

+> [!WARNING] Script was ultimately faulty when summarising transaction information, particularly items sold and sales made.
+Relevant data for rest of project was borrowed from a fellow student, which shared the identical goals and process of the project.

 -- counts number of duplicate rows in users table by user_crm_id and ordering from most recent latest_login_date WITH row_check AS (
   SELECT *,
   ROW_NUMBER() OVER (PARTITION BY user_crm_id ORDER BY latest_login_date DESC) row_num